 As Kerala presents the perfect amalgamation of cultures and traditions, it is no wonder you can experience a medley of festivals, unique only to this land.
-It portrays the tolerance and concomitant people have towards each other and how they get together to celebrate events, irrespective of the Hindu, Muslim, Christian tag and get together wholeheartedly to sing and make joy.
+It portrays the tolerance and concomitant people have towards each other and how they get together to celebrate events, irrespective of the Hindu, Muslim, Christian tag and gets together wholeheartedly to sing and make joy.

-1. Vishu festivals in Kerala
+1. Vishu Festivals in Kerala

 Vishu is one of the most important festivals in Kerala as it is considered to be the New Year of Kerala.
 It is celebrated as per the old traditional Malayalam calendar and hence falls in April, or the month of Medam in the local language.
 One of the distinct attractions of this festival is that you deck up Lord Krishna’s idol in complete pomp and splendor the previous night.

 The elders of the family wake the youngest of the family to catch the first glimpse of the idol.
 The popular belief is that a sight of the decked up Lord would bring peace, happiness and prosperity all year round.
-This “glimpse of the Lord” is called Vishu kani, and certain rules are to be followed while preparing the Lord.
+This “glimpse of the Lord” is called Vishu Kani, and certain rules are to be followed while preparing the Lord.

-Vishu is a harvest festival where lots of fruits, vegetables and the popular flower “konna” are placed on a platter and served before the deity.
+Vishu is a harvest festival where lots of fruits, vegetables and the popular flower “Konna” are placed on a platter and served before the deity.
 The youngest in the family look forward to getting monetary gifts from their elders on this day.